tagspaces/documentation/docs/creating-files.md

   />

 :::note
-<ProFeature /> If the current folder is located on an object storage like AWS S3, the dropping of the file will trigger its upload to the S3 bucket.
+If the current folder is located on an object storage like AWS S3, the dropping of the file will trigger its upload to the S3 bucket.
 :::